Discover the Joy of Birdwatching: Learn How to Identify Wild Birds

 Answers to the LBJ photos

-The first photo shows a male House Sparrow.
-His pose with tail in the air might lead someone learning how to identify wild birds to mistake him for a wren.
+• The first photo shows a male House Sparrow striking a pose with his tail in the air - a stance that could easily lead one to mistake him for a wren.

-The third photo is a portrait of a female Chaffinch.
-She lacks the pinkish breast and contrasting wings of the male.
+• The third photo captures a portrait of a female Chaffinch.
+Unlike her male counterpart, she lacks the pinkish breast and contrasting wings that make him so distinctive.

 Get closer to UK nature - Subscribe to Wild Lens!